mlcommons/ck/README.md

 stay tuned or help the CK community via this [open CK forum](https://groups.google.com/forum/#!forum/collective-knowledge)!*

-We designed Collective Knowledge (CK) as a very small, stable and portable framework with minimal dependencies to help users automate their [repetitive and often painful tasks](http://crowd-research.com) in a form of Python wrappers with a unified API, CLI and JSON meta description (installing software, models and data sets across diverse platforms from IoT to clouds, running and autotuning AI/ML workflows, analyzing data, generating reproducible papers, etc), easily share them with the community, and collaboratively improve them.
+We designed Collective Knowledge (CK) as a very small, stable and portable framework with minimal dependencies to help users automate their [repetitive and often painful tasks](http://crowd-research.com/components) in a form of Python wrappers with a unified API, CLI and JSON meta description (installing software, models and data sets across diverse platforms from IoT to clouds, running and autotuning AI/ML workflows, analyzing data, crowdsourcing and [reproducing experiments](http://crowd-research.com), generating [interactive papers](http://cKnowledge.org/rpi-crowd-tuning), etc), easily share them with the community, and collaboratively improve them.

 Though seemingly simple, such approach helps [the community](http://cKnowledge.org/partners.html)